 They constantly move their crop to avoid being found by UN-backed authorities who will chop them down.
 The Nepalese landrace thrives in this continental climate, attracting many “hippies” worldwide.

 Jamaica is known for its vast cannabis culture.
 This is probably due to how readily available it is there.
 Although marijuana is heavily associated with Jamaica, it is not native and has only been on the island for about 150 years.

 It was brought around by East Indian laborers who were shipped to the British colonies after slavery was abolished in 1833.
 The intense sunlight, mild winters, and long growing season of this tropical climate allow the ideal conditions for wild landrace strains like Jamaica’s Lamb’s Bread and King’s Bread.

 Lebanon is the perfect temperate region in the Middle East for wild cannabis.
-The moderate weather allows Lebanon’s landrace Lebanese Red to thrive.
+The moderate weather allows Lebanon’s landrace, Lebanese Red, to thrive.
 The Middle East also has many dry climate regions where hardy cannabis strains can grow.

 These include the Afghani landrace and Hindu Kush strains growing in the chaotic region of Afghanistan.
-Weed grows quite easily in its soil, partially one of the reasons why it became one of the world’s largest suppliers of cannabis in 2010.
+Weed grows quite quickly in its soil, partially one of the reasons why it became one of the world’s largest suppliers of cannabis in 2010.

-Malawi, a tropical country in Eastern Africa, has ideal conditions for wild cannabis with strains like Malawi landrace.
-Africa’s varying terrains include dry regions where Egypt’s landrace called Sinai can withstand the extreme heat of the Egyptian desert.
+Malawi, a tropical country in Eastern Africa, has ideal conditions for wild cannabis with strains like Malawi Landrace.
+Africa’s varying terrains include dry regions where Egypt’s landrace, called Sinai, can withstand the extreme heat of the Egyptian desert.